Ronin0000-Github-Bangle-js-Fork-3/BangleApps/apps/lcars/README.md

  * Wind - Wind loaded via the weather module + gadgetbridge.
 Set kph / mph in the settings.
  * Altitude - Shows the altitude in m.
  * CoreT - Temperature of device
+ * You can also change the data with any of the clock info modules if enabled in the settings window.

 ## Multiple screens support
 Access different screens via tap on the left/ right side of the screen

 ![](screenshot_1.png)
 ![](screenshot_2.png)

+## Clock Info Module Support
+Access diffrent data with the clock info module if enabled in the app settings.

 ## Creator
 - [David Peer](https://github.com/peerdavid)